Local Land Services' governance audit

 In May 2015, the Minister for Primary Industries appointed us as an independent auditor of Local Land Services for two priority performance audits - governance and communications.

 The Local Land Services Act 2013 established 11 Local Boards for the purpose of devolving management, strategic planning and community engagement functions to the regional level.
 The state level Board of Chairs provides strategic guidance to Local Boards.

-The Commission's audit identified several key functional areas in which governance is still evolving.
+Our audit identified several key functional areas in which governance is still evolving.
 Some of these include systems to promote ethical behaviours and manage conflicts of interest, and relatively mature operating procedures for board meetings.